-- Writers viewpoints and perspectives
+Writers Viewpoints and perspectives

 We follow the AQA English Language (8700) and AQA English Literature (8702) specification.
 These papers are not tiered.
-However, as a department we will also explore other alternatived for any students who we feel would not be able to access a GCSE in English.
+However, as a department we will also explore other alternatives for any students who we feel would not be able to access a GCSE in English.

 All assessments are taken at the end of the course in Year 11 and as this is a linear qualification, students must complete all exams in May/June in a single year.

 All Year 9 students follow a foundation programme in preparation for GCSE.
-The following units are studied
+The following units are studied during this year.

 - Conflict Poetry - GCSE Anthology